FREQUENTLY ASKED QUESTIONS

 Simply remove the pessary and run under warm water to dislodge any secretions.
 You can use a mild soap, making sure to rinse thoroughly.
 Then reinsert according to your physiotherapist’s instructions or store in a clean, dry place until next use.

 This depends on the shape of pessary that you have; some may be left in and others must be removed.
-Your physiotherapist will let you know if your pessary needs to be removed for sex.
+Your physiotherapist will let you know if your pessary needs to be removed for penetrative sex.

 No, you can insert the pessary only for those times that you experience symptoms.
 Think of it like a sports bra for the pelvic organs and use when you need a little extra support.